 Local CPW staff have conducted extensive public and stakeholder outreach to inform the various proposed management objective alternatives for each HMP.
 Evaluation of newly available optional hunter satisfaction data from annual hunter harvest surveys as well as meetings with the public, local governments and organizations, and other stakeholders have guided development of these plans and management alternatives.
-In addition, the draft plan was posted on the CPW website and advertised with press releases from November 17, 2022 - December 20, 2022 for another public comment period to evaluate the proposed objective alternatives.
-The draft plan was presented to the Parks and Wildlife Commission on January 25, 2023 for final review and comment, and was formally approved on February 7, 2023.
+In addition, this draft plan was posted on the CPW website and advertised with press releases from November 17, 2022 - December 20, 2022 for another public comment period to evaluate the proposed objective alternatives.
+This draft plan will be presented to the Parks and Wildlife Commission on January 25, 2023 for final review, comment, and approval.